-Pure aluminum and Al7020 alloy was melted in a graphite crucible separately using gas fired open furnace (see Figure 3a).
-The melt was superheated to 1000 °C with flex materials (or/and 1 wt% CNTs powder put on closed aluminum foil and charged through the molten).
+Pure aluminium and Al7020 alloy were melted in a graphite crucible separately using gas-fired open furnace (see Figure 3a).
+The melt was superheated to 1000°C with flex materials (or/and 1 wt% CNTs powder put on closed aluminium foil and charged through the molten).
 Stainless steel impeller blade was used for mechanical stirring [14].
-The melt was then cast into preheated (400 °C) stainless steel mold of the required dimensions (see Figure 3b).
+The melt was then cast into pre-heated (400°C) stainless steel mould of the required dimensions (see Figure 3b).
 Sample of transverse vibration and mechanical test were machined from the cast bars.
-It is noticed significantly that Al7020 alloy is easiest one in machining with finest discontinued chips followed by pure aluminum.
+Al7020 alloy is found to be the easiest one in machining with finest discontinued chips followed by pure aluminium.
 While MWCNTs/Al composite exhibit difficult machinability and produced long chips and suffer from high ductility during machining.